12Gates & PAAFF's Contemporary Video Art Exhibition 2023

 About the selectors, producers, curators, and jury:

-Mehrin (Mir) Masud-Elias, who writes under the penname Mir Elias, is a poet, writer, lawyer and immigrant in the US from Dhaka, Bangladesh.
+Mehrin (Mir) Masud-Elias, who writes under the penname Mir Elias, is a poet, writer, lawyer, and immigrant in the US from Dhaka, Bangladesh.
 She currently serves as the general counsel of the Abramson Cancer Center at Penn Medicine.
 She has published poems in collected editions and journals and written essays for a Leeway Foundation grant-funded food blog.
-Her current collections of experimental poetry, Natural Alien and Apocalypsia, are in the submission process for poetry prizes.
-Mir is a co-founder of Twelve Gates Arts, a non-profit transnational arts organization as well as a member of the Board of Pasión y Arte, a contemporary Flamenco dance company.
+Her debut collection of experimental poetry, Of Fish People, is in the submission process for poetry prizes.
+Mir is a founding director of Twelve Gates Arts, a non-profit transnational arts organization as well as a member of the Board of Pasión y Arte, a contemporary Flamenco dance company.
 She co-hosts and curates the bi-monthly 12G Poetic Circle at Twelve Gates Arts.
-She is the recipient of the 2021 Peregrine Prize from the Academy of American Poets.
-Mir is a graduate of Amherst College (BA), Columbia Law School (JD) and the University of Pennsylvania (MBE, SCAN Certificate), and also completed coursework at CALTECH in Theoretical Physics.
+She is the recipient of the 2021 Peregrine Prize from the Academy of American Poets and the Universe in Verse prize from The Kelly Writers House at the University of Pennsylvania.
+Mir is a graduate of Amherst College (BA), Columbia Law School (JD), and the University of Pennsylvania (MBE, SCAN Certificate), and also completed coursework at CALTECH in Theoretical Physics.

-Atif Sheikh is co-founder of 12G and resident curator.
+Atif Sheikh is the co-founder of 12G and a resident curator.
 Sheikh has curated art exhibitions such as "Not so black & white" 2010, "Cinephiliac" 2013, perform(art)ive 2015, Lived Experiences 2016, "I Bear Witness" 2016, "Take It Like A ... ; Contemporary Trends In The Aesthetics Of Violence” 2019, and co-curated "New Asian Futurisms" at Asian Arts Initiative 2019 and "Breathing Room" at Leonard Pearlstein Gallery 2020.
-He was on the jury for Women’s Voices Now Film Festival twice, on Fleisher Art Memorial’s Wind Challenge Exhibition in 2019, and 12G Contemporary Video Arts Exhibition since 2015.
+He was on the jury twice for the Women’s Voices Now Film Festival, at Fleisher Art Memorial’s Wind Challenge Exhibition in 2019, and the 12G Contemporary Video Arts Exhibition since 2015.

 Arzhang Zafar is a writer and film programmer based in Philadelphia, currently serving as a programming director for the Philadelphia Asian American Film Festival.
 Arzhang is originally from the Bay Area and has a background in video art and both critical and creative writing.

-To be considered for 12G & PAAFF's Contemporary Video Art Exhibition, the filmmakers must describe how their submitted work relates to the SWANA region in the cover letter section.
+To be considered for 12G & PAAFF's Contemporary Video Art Exhibition, the filmmakers must describe how their submitted work relates to the ESSWANA region in the cover letter section.

 All works must be under 20 minutes.

-Please include a brief biography of the artist/filmmaker, and full details of the work including title, length, date of production, synopsis.
+Please include a brief biography of the artist/filmmaker, and full details of the work including title, length, date of production, synopsis, and stills from the video (for marketing purposes).

 Works must have been completed within the past 2 years.